sethtrei/Team1-Fixed-By-Team3/README.md

 ghost.attack() is tested by creating a Pacman and Ghost object next to eachother, and then ensuring that ghost.attack() returns True.
 This works because the function should return True when a ghost successfully attacked Pacman.

+### get_valid_moves()
+get_valid_moves() for ghosts is responsible for making sure that the ghosts do not run into the borders or walls of the map.
+It returns an arraylist of locations next to the ghost that are not currently blocked by a wall.

 ### is_pacman_in_range()
 This functions works almost the same as PacMan,is_ghost_in_range().
 It checks every space adjacent to the ghost (not including diagonals), to see if any of those contains pacman.
 If they do, the function returns true, otherwise it returns false.

 ## Map Class

+### move()
+move() is responsible for actually changing where pacman and the ghosts on the map are located.

 ### getLoc()
 getLoc() gets the type of what is at the location by using getting what is at loc in the field HashMap.